Targets for 2050

 Since 2015, economic growth has led to a number of improvements in the country, particularly in terms of infrastructure, which is being modernized in various areas.
 The opening of a new airport, the construction of Africa's first regional express train (TER), the opening up of the Casamance region and the ongoing construction of the Diamniadio economic hub, which promises to relieve traffic congestion in Dakar, are all investments that, while increasing public debt, offer Senegal new prospects for the future.
-Under the leadership of President Macky Sall, the Plan Sénégal Émergent, adopted in 2014, lays the foundations for an innovative development strategy based on a strong, sustainable economy, human development and better governance.
-Although several sectors are beginning to benefit from this system, enabling the country to maintain fine growth, the plan still benefits the population little, whose per capita GDP growth is still low, at around 1.1% per year.
-Poverty still affects almost half the population, and unemployment and illiteracy rates remain high, in a country where the population, half of whom are under 20, is growing every year.
-With a Human Development Index of 0.511 in 2023, there is still a long way to go before a middle class emerges capable of pulling the economy upwards.
-In addition to maintaining economic growth through increased private investment, the State will need to improve living conditions for its population, which will undoubtedly require major investment in health, education and employment, if it is to achieve its goal by 2035.
+Under the leadership of President Macky Sall, the Plan Sénégal Émergent, adopted in 2014, has laid the foundations for an innovative development strategy, based on a strong, sustainable economy, human development and better governance.
+Although several sectors have benefited from this system, enabling the country to maintain fine growth, the plan has still benefited the population very little, whose per capita GDP growth is still low, at around 1.1% per year.
+Poverty still affects more than a quarter of the population, and unemployment and illiteracy rates remain high, in a country where the population, half of which is under 20, is growing every year.
+With a Human Development Index of 0.517 in 2024, there is still a long way to go before a middle class emerges capable of pulling the economy upwards.
+With the Senegal 2050 National Transformation Plan, the new government aims to turn the land of Teranga into an industrialized, competitive country.
+In addition to maintaining economic growth by developing investment, particularly private investment, the government will have to improve living conditions for its population, which will undoubtedly require major investment in health, education and employment, if it is to achieve its goal by 2050.

 Tourism, an engine of development